learning-zone/angular-basics/README.md

 #### Q. ***How to dynamically create a component in Angular?***

 **1. Dynamic Component**
-First of all, we’ll create the Component to be dynamically added to the DOM:
+First of all, we will create the Component to be dynamically added to the DOM:

 ```typescript
 import { Component } from '@angular/core'
 @Component({